Access to Records after Closing Clause Samples

 (b) For a period of five (5) years after the Closing Date, the Buyer and its representatives shall have reasonable access to all of the books and records of the Seller to the extent that such access may reasonably be required by the Buyer in connection with matters relating to or affected by the operations of the Seller in the conduct of the Business prior to the Closing Date.
 Such access shall be afforded by the Selling Parties upon receipt of reasonable advance notice and during normal business hours.
 The Buyer shall be solely responsible for any costs or expenses incurred by it pursuant to this (S) 5.8(b).
 If the Selling Parties shall desire to dispose of any of such books and records prior to the expiration of such five-year period, the Selling Parties shall, prior to such disposition, give the Buyer a reasonable opportunity, at the Buyer's expense, to segregate and remove such books and records as the Buyer may select.

-Access to Records after Closing. (a) Subject to applicable laws and regulations relating to confidentiality and privacy of employee information and records, for a period of six years after the Effective Date, IPS, FDC and their Affiliates and their respective representatives shall have reasonable access to all of the books and records of the Business to the extent that such access may reasonably be required by IPS, FDC or their Affiliates in connection with matters which are the subject matter of this Agreement.
-Such access shall be afforded by Company upon receipt of reasonable advance written notice and during normal business hours.
-IPS shall be solely responsible for any costs or expenses incurred by it pursuant to this Section 8.8(a).
-If Company shall desire to dispose of any of such books and records prior to the expiration of such six-year period, Company shall, prior to such disposition, give IPS a reasonable opportunity, at IPS' expense, to segregate and remove such books and records as IPS may select.
+Access to Records after Closing. (a) For a period of six years after the Closing Date or, in the case of books and records relating to Taxes, until the expiration of all applicable statutes of limitation and carryback and carryforward periods, IPS, FDC and their Affiliates and their respective representatives shall have reasonable access to all of the books and records of the Business to the extent that such access may reasonably be required by IPS or its Affiliates in connection with matters relating to or affected by (i) the operations of the Business prior to the Closing Date and (ii) Sections 5.3, 5.4, 5.5 or 5.6.
+Such access shall be afforded by the Company upon receipt of reasonable advance written notice and during normal business hours.
+IPS shall be solely responsible for any costs or expenses incurred by it pursuant to this Section 9.4(a).
+If the Company shall desire to dispose of any of such books and records prior to the expiration of such six-year period or applicable statutes of limitation and carryback and carryforward periods, as the case may be, the Company shall, prior to such disposition, give IPS a reasonable opportunity, at IPS' expense, to segregate and remove such books and records as IPS may select.

-(b) Subject to applicable laws and regulations relating to confidentiality and privacy of employee information and records, for a period of six years after the Effective Date, Company and its representatives shall have reasonable access to all of the books and records relating to the Business which IPS or any of its Affiliates may retain after the Effective Date.
+(b) For a period of six years after the Closing Date, or, in the case of books and records relating to Taxes, until the expiration of all applicable statutes of limitation, the Company and its representatives shall have reasonable access to all of the books and records relating to the Business which IPS or any of its Affiliates may retain after the Closing Date.
 Such access shall be afforded by IPS and its Affiliates upon receipt of reasonable advance written notice and during normal business hours.
-Company shall be solely responsible for any costs and expenses incurred by it pursuant to this Section 8.8(b).
-If IPS or any of its Affiliates shall desire to dispose of any of such books and records prior to the expiration of such six-year period, IPS shall, prior to such disposition, give Company a reasonable opportunity, at Company's expense, to segregate and remove such books and records as Company may select.
+The Company shall be solely responsible for any costs and expenses incurred by it pursuant to this Section 9.4(b).
+If IPS or any of its Affiliates shall desire to dispose of any of such books and records prior to the expiration of such six-year period or applicable statutes of limitation, as the case may be, IPS shall, prior to such disposition, give the Company a reasonable opportunity, at the Company's expense, to segregate and remove such books and records as the Company may select.

 Access to Records after Closing.
 Buyer agrees, and agrees to cause the Companies, for a period of six years from the Closing Date, to hold all of the books and records of or pertaining to the Companies existing on the Closing Date and not to destroy or dispose of any such books and records.
 If at any time Buyer proposes to destroy or dispose of any of such books and records, Buyer agrees, and agrees to cause the Companies, to offer first in writing at least sixty (60) days prior to such proposed destruction or disposition to surrender them to Seller.
 Buyer agrees, and agrees to cause the Companies, at any time and from time to time following the Closing Date to afford Seller, its accountants, and counsel, during normal business hours, upon reasonable request, full access to such books, records and other data and to the employees engaged in the Business or any successor thereto to the extent that such access may be requested for any legitimate purpose, including the preparation of Tax Returns, the operations of the Business prior to the Closing Date and any dispute or controversy arising out of this Agreement, at no cost to Seller (other than for reasonable out-of-pocket expenses); provided, however, that nothing herein shall limit any of Seller's or its Affiliates' rights of discovery.
 For a period of six years after the Closing, Buyer will make available, and will cause the Companies to make available, to Seller the employees of the Companies whom Seller and its Affiliates may reasonably need in order to defend or prosecute any legal or administrative action to which Seller or any of its Affiliates is, or is threatened to be made, a party and which relates to the conduct of the Business prior to the Closing.
 Seller agrees to, and shall cause its accountants, counsel and other representatives to, hold in confidence and not to use except for the purposes provided above all books, records and other data of the Companies, except to the extent the disclosure of any information is required in connection with the purposes for which such information is sought and then (except with respect to any disclosure relating to Requirements of Law) only after giving notice to Buyer of the portions to be disclosed and the Person to whom such information is to be disclosed.
 If Buyer reasonably requests, Seller will use its reasonable efforts to maintain the confidentiality of such information to be filed or provided to any other Person.
 Seller agrees, for a period of six years from the Closing Date, to hold...